 Made the decision to apply for a loan?
 To be eligible you’ll need to be:

 Because Zopa is a peer-to-peer lender which matches people looking to borrow with its investors, credit checks are fairly rigorous.
-The provider is clear that it does not offer loans for bad credit.
-However, the good news is you have nothing to lose by applying – once you’ve checked your chances of being accepted with our Credit Monitoring tool, Zopa’s own ‘soft search’ will protect your credit score even if you are turned down.
+The good news is you have nothing to lose by applying – once you’ve checked your chances of being accepted with our Credit Monitoring tool, Zopa’s own ‘soft search’ will protect your credit score even if you are turned down.

 Official repayment terms are between 12 months and five years.
 However, Zopa loans are flexible so you can repay them ahead of time without being charged an early repayment fee.
 However, you will not receive a refund on the origination fee.

 MoneySuperMarket is the perfect place to start.
-As well as being able to check your credit score first with our Credit Monitor tool, you’ll be able to compare loans from a raft of providers before making your choice.
+As well as being able to check your credit score first with our Credit Monitor tool, you’ll be able to compare loans from our panel of leading providers before making your choice.